TheOrdinaryWitch/Paint-Tool-Sai-RPC/README.md

 If you don't want people to see the name of the file you are working on download it here: [Release 1.0-NoFileName](https://github.com/TheOrdinaryWitch/Paint-Tool-Sai-RPC/releases/tag/Release-NoFileName)

+# Before installing, the .exe for SAI needs to be named sai.exe (It should work anyway but it's a precaution)

 1-Unzip the files in any folder, I recommend a folder inside program files that doesn't move alot.

 2-Execute the .exe file.